guillaume-alvarez/ShapeOfThingsThatWere/README.md

  * Map display is nice.
  * Menu API is working.
  * Influence system basics are working
- * Diplomacy is working once discoverd but quite erratic
+ * Diplomacy is working once discovered but quite erratic with AI empires
- * Discovery is wrking but need graphical enhancements (and more discoveries past Antiquity)
+ * Discovery is working but need graphical enhancements (and more discoveries past Antiquity)
  * Player control is still too small.

 ## How to?